microsoft/qsharp-compiler/src/Passes/docs/base-profile-transformations.md

 may further be subject to constraints such as how one allocate or acquire a qubit handle.
 We refer to subset with constraints as a profile.
 For instance, it is likely that early versions of quantum hardware will have a limited set of classical instructions available.
 With this in mind, the vendor or user of said hardware would define a profile that only contains a specified subset.
-One example of such a profile, is the [base profile](https://github.com/microsoft/qsharp-language/blob/ageller/profile/Specifications/QIR/Base-Profile.md) which only allows function calls and branching, but no arithmetic, classical memory or classical registers.
+One example of such a profile is the [base profile](https://github.com/microsoft/qsharp-language/blob/ageller/profile/Specifications/QIR/Base-Profile.md), which only allows function calls and branching, but no arithmetic, classical memory or classical registers.

 The generation of QIR according to the spec with no constraints would typically be performed by the frontend.
 A couple